 Andrew G. Reiter’s teaching and research focus on conflict resolution, post-conflict peacebuilding, and transitional justice.
 Broadly, he aims to understand how societies can end political violence, maintain peace, and recover from past atrocities.
 He has published widely on these topics and is the author of Fighting Over Peace: Spoilers, Peace Agreements, and the Strategic Use of Violence (Palgrave Macmillan, 2016) and co-author of Transitional Justice in Balance: Comparing Processes, Weighing Efficacy (United States Institute of Peace Press, 2010).

 Katherine Schmeiser analyzes the export decisions of firms, focusing on destination selection and how decisions change over time.
 Her approach uses firm level modeling and empirical methods to analyze the learning behaviors of firms, regional agglomeration effects, and liberalization policies - particularly in developing and emerging economies.
 Schmeiser teaches courses on microeconomics, international economics, industrial organization and international trade.
 She has published in journals such as The Journal of International Economics and The Annals of Regional Science.

 Jon Western, the vice president for academic affairs and dean of faculty, is the chief academic officer at Mount Holyoke College.
-He is responsible for providing strategic and operational leadership for the College’s academic mission and for supporting the 38 academic departments and programs; the Library, Information, and Technology Services office; the research and teaching centers; the athletics program; and the academic support offices, including the Office of the Registrar, the Office of Advising and Student Success Initiatives, and the Teaching and Learning Initiatives program.
+He is responsible for providing strategic and operational leadership for the College’s academic mission and for supporting the 38 academic departments and programs; Library, Information, and Technology Services; the research and teaching centers; the athletics program; and the academic support offices, including the Office of the Registrar, the Office of Student Success and Advising, and the Teaching and Learning Initiative.
 Western, a scholar of international relations, has been a faculty member at Mount Holyoke College and with the Five College Consortium since 2000.